 The key, again, is not to get drawn into a debate about who is right or wrong, but to set a boundary that states how you want to be treated and to leave the situation if your needs aren’t respected.

 If you have a friend or family member who occasionally invalidates your feelings and is open and receptive to learning how to be more empathetic, you can show them this short video from Brené Brown about empathy and you can practice communicating your feelings using I statements.
-You can find more details about how to share your feelings in this article.

 How to validate your own feelings

 It’s important to form relationships with people who love and respect you, who care about your feelings and want to understand who you are and how you feel.

 It’s also important for you to care about, understand, and validate your own feelings.
 As you know, we can run into emotional problems and become victims when we rely too heavily on external validation.